A property appraiser can make a difference in your divorce.

 The value matters because:

-- It could play a role in determining maintenance and financial needs or to determine the financial ability of the other to pay spousal support;
+- It could play a role in determining maintenance and financial needs or determining the financial ability of the other to pay spousal support;

 - It helps set the price that one spouse must pay to buy the other’s equity interest;